jeremiahflaga/jeremiahflaga.github.io-OLD/other-pages/resume-2018/open-application-letter-2018.md

 > Don't be an EF expert.
 Let the creators of EF be the expert with EF

-### 2. Design Partner
+### (b) Design Partner

 By "design" I mean "software design".

-Perhaps you have someone in your team a bery good sofware designer, of a budding designer, and you want to keep him for the next years to come, one way of doing that, I think, is to give him a design partner, because he might get stuck sometimes, or feel unmotivated sometimes, or feel like abandoning his disciplines just to solve a problem quickly, and he needs someone to talk to or share his ideas with.
+Perhaps you have someone in your team a very good sofware designer, or a budding designer, and you want to keep him for the next years to come.
+One way of doing that, I think, is to give him a design partner, because he might get stuck sometimes, or feel unmotivated sometimes, or feel like abandoning his disciplines just to solve a problem quickly, and he needs someone to talk to or share his ideas with.
 I can be that someone.

-### 3. A Thinking Rubber Duck
+### (c) A Thinking Rubber Duck

 Some of our master programmers advise us to bring with us a rubber duck in the office, and try to explain to that rubber duck our problem when we feel like we are stuck with that problem.